verana-labs/verifiable-trust-spec/spec.md

 Verifiable Credentials that comply with the Verifiable Trust Specification are referred to as **Verifiable Trust Credentials (VTCs)**.

-A Verifiable Trust Credential MUST reference the applicable **VTJSC** issued by the Trust Registry Ecosystem DID via its `credentialSchema` property.
-This reference establishes a verifiable and discoverable trust chain between:
+A Verifiable Trust Credential MUST be linked to the applicable **VTJSC** issued by the Trust Registry Ecosystem DID.
+For W3C VTCs ([VT-CRED-W3C]), this link is established directly via the `credentialSchema` property.
+For AnonCreds VTCs ([VT-CRED-ANON]), the link is indirect: the AnonCreds Credential Definition references the VTJSC via `relatedJsonSchemaCredentialId`.
+In both cases, this establishes a verifiable and discoverable trust chain between:

 - the issued credential,
 - the governing schema definition,
 - and the Ecosystem that controls the Trust Registry in which the schema is defined.

-During verification, wallets and verifiers can resolve the referenced VTJSC, verify its authenticity, and determine whether the issuing DID was authorized to issue credentials under that schema at the time of issuance.
+During verification, wallets and verifiers can resolve the referenced VTJSC, verify its authenticity, and determine whether the issuing DID was authorized to issue credentials under that schema.
+For W3C VTCs, authorization is checked at the objectively determined issuance time (see [VT-CRED-W3C]).
+For AnonCreds VTCs, authorization is checked at credential reception time (see [VT-CRED-ANON] and [CIT]).

 #### Issuance Time and Unlinkability Considerations